Quick Start

 Adding a dashboard works the same way data sources do.

-resource provides the dashboard specification as well as the instanceSelector
+The GrafanaDashboard resource provides the dashboard specification as well as the instanceSelector.

 Dashboards can be defined through JSON, jsonnet, a grafana.com dashboard catalog ID or a remote url.
 For more information, check out our examples.